cmqten/helpp/doc/phase3/sprint2.md

 Story:
 Be able to create/edit user profile data in the firebase json objects
 Tasks:
+-create a profile activity

 Assigned to:
 Gary Liton
 Story:
 Create user profile page
 Tasks:
+-watch a tutorial on facebook log in for android

 Assigned to:
 Edmond Umolu
 Story:
 Integrate the social media, website, donation links, summary and logo scraping into 1 activity
 Tasks:
+-create description getter
+-merge description getter and links getter
+-merge everything to location services

 Assigned to:
 Carl Marquez
 Story:
 Get all the longitude and latitude values of each charity's location
 Tasks:

-Created a python script that would generate a json file containing the longitude and latitude of each charity
+-Created a python script that would generate a json file containing the longitude and latitude of each charity

 Assigned to:
 Shuprio Shourov
 Story:
 Migrate charity data into sql database
 Tasks:
+-clean/convert the json data structure into table schema

 Assigned to:
 Jonathan Wang